pkulchenko/fullmoon/README.md

 and multiple extension mappings can be specified in one call.

-Each loaded template gets its name based on the full path starting from the specified folder: the file `/views/hello.tmpl` is registered as a template with the name "hello" (without the extension), whereas the file `/views/greet/bye.tmpl` is registered as a template with the name "greet/bye".
+Each loaded template gets its name based on the full path starting from the specified directory: the file `/views/hello.tmpl` is registered as a template with the name "hello" (without the extension), whereas the file `/views/greet/bye.tmpl` is registered as a template with the name "greet/bye" (and this is the exact name to use to load the template).

 There is one caveat that should be mentioned that becomes important when external directories are used.
 Since redbean allows access to